Sunday, July 22, 2018

 ● How Jesus announces the Good News to the multitude

-The fact that John was in prison impels Jesus to return and to begin the announcement of the Good News.
+The fact that John was in prison impels Jesus to return and begin the announcement of the Good News.
 It was an explosive and creative beginning!
-Jesus goes around and through all of Galilee: the villages, the towns, the city (Mk 1, 39).
+Jesus goes around and through all of Galilee: the villages, the towns, the city (Mk 1:39).
 He visits the communities.
-Finally he changes residence and goes to live in Capernaum (Mk 1, 21; 2, 1), a city on the cross roads to several roads, and this facilitated the message to be diffused.
-He practically does not ever stop, he is always on the road.
-The Disciples go with him everywhere.
-In the fields, along the streets, on the mountain, in the desert, in the ship, in the Synagogues, in the houses.
+Finally He changes residence and goes to live in Capernaum (Mk 1:21; 2:1), a city on the cross roads to several places, and this facilitated proclamation of the message .
+He practically never stops; He is always on the road.
+The disciples go with Him everywhere: in the fields, along the streets, on the mountain, in the desert, in the ship, in the synagogues, in the houses.
 And they go with great enthusiasm!

-Jesus helps the people, serving them in many ways: he drives out the evil spirits (Mk 1, 39), he cures the sick and those who are possessed by the devil (Mk 1, 34), he purifies those who are excluded because of some impurity (Mk 1, 40-45), he accepts the marginalized and relates and eats with them (Mk 2, 15).
+Jesus helps the people, serving them in many ways: He drives out the evil spirits (Mk 1:39), He cures the sick and those who are possessed by the devil (Mk 1:34), He purifies those who are excluded because of some impurity (Mk 1:40-45), He accepts the marginalized and interacts and eats with them (Mk 2:15).
 He announces, calls and convokes.
 He attracts, consoles and helps.
-This is a passion which is revealed.
-Passion for the Father and for the poor and abandoned people of his land.
-There he finds people who listen to him, he speaks and transmits the Good News.
-Everywhere.
+This is a passion which is revealed - passion for the Father and for the poor and abandoned people of His land.
+There He finds people who listen to Him.
+He speaks and proclaims the Good News everywhere.

-And this was the beginning of the announcement of the Good News of the Kingdom which was rapidly diffused in the villages of Galilee.
-In a small way, like a seed, which then grows until it becomes a big tree, under which people could rest (Mk 4, 31-32).
-And people took care to diffuse the News.
+This was the beginning of the announcement of the Good News of the Kingdom which was rapidly absorbed among the villages of Galilee.
+In a small way, like a seed which grows until it becomes a big tree, under which people could rest (Mk 4:31-32).
+And people took care to spread the News.

 The people of Galilee remained impressed with the way Jesus taught.
 “A new teaching!
 Given with authority!
 Different from that of the scribes!”
-(Mk 1, 22,27).
-What Jesus did most was to teach (Mk 2, 13; 4, 1-2; 6, 34).
-And this was what he used to do (Mk 10, 1).
+(Mk 1:22, 27).
+What Jesus did most was to teach (Mk 2:13; 4:1-2; 6:34).
+And this was what He used to do (Mk 10:1).
 More than fifteen times the Gospel of Mark says that Jesus taught.
-But Mark hardly ever says what he taught.
-Perhaps, he is not interested in the content?
+But Mark hardly ever says what He taught.
+Perhaps he is not interested in the content?
 It depends on what people understand by content!
 To teach does not mean to teach only new truths and thus people learn them by heart.
-The content which Jesus has to give does not only appear in the words, but also in his gestures and in the way in which he enters into relationship with the persons.
+The content which Jesus has to give does not only appear in the words, but also in His gestures and in the way in which He enters into relationship with the people.
 The content is never separated from the person who communicates it.
-Jesus was a welcoming person (Mk 6, 34).
+Jesus was a welcoming person (Mk 6:34).
 He loved the people.
-Goodness and love which were visible in his words formed part of the content.
-They constitute his temperament.
-A good content without goodness is like spilt milk.
-Mark defines the content of the teaching of Jesus as “the Good News of God” (Mk 1, 14).
-The Good News which Jesus proclaimed comes from God and reveals something on God.
+Goodness and love, which were visible in His words, formed part of the content.
+They constitute His temperament.
+Good content without goodness is like spilled milk.
+Mark defines the content of the teaching of Jesus as “the Good News of God” (Mk 1:14).
+The Good News which Jesus proclaimed comes from God and reveals something about God.
 In everything which God says and does, the traits of the face of God are visible.
-The experience which he himself has of God, the experience of the Father is visible.
-To reveal God as Father is the source, the content and the purpose or end of the Good News of Jesus.
+The experience which He Himself has of God, the experience of the Father, is visible.
+To reveal God as Father is the source, the content, and the purpose or end of the Good News of Jesus.